Chart Color Schemes

 Employment conditions in Ballarat North remain below the national average according to AreaSearch analysis

 Ballarat North has a skilled workforce with essential services sectors well represented.
-Its unemployment rate was 3.1% in the past year, with an estimated employment growth of 2.1%.
+Its unemployment rate is 3.2%, with an estimated employment growth of 1.9% over the past year (AreaSearch).
+As of September 2025, 1,994 residents are employed, with an unemployment rate of 0.6% below Rest of Vic.'s rate of 3.8%.

-Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
-During the year to September 2025, employment levels increased by 2.1%, labour force increased by 1.7%, causing unemployment rate to fall by 0.4 percentage points.
-This contrasts with Rest of Vic., where employment contracted by 0.7%, labour force fell by 0.6%, and unemployment rose marginally.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest a national employment expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ballarat North's employment mix suggests local employment should increase by 6.6% over five years and 13.9% over ten years, assuming constant population projections.
+Employment opportunities locally appear limited as indicated by Census working population vs resident population count.
+Between September 2024 and 2025, employment levels increased by 1.9%, labour force by 1.6%, reducing unemployment rate by 0.3 percentage points (AreaSearch).
+In contrast, Rest of Vic. saw employment contract by 0.7%, labour force fall by 0.6%, and unemployment rise marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Ballarat North.
+Applying these projections to the local employment mix indicates a local employment increase of 6.6% over five years and 13.9% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment